XaverianTeamRobotics/archive/_references/testing-Michael-Lachut/RobotWithSpinner.md

 **Uses parent constructor:**    yes

 **Description:**
-This class is responsible for doing all the driving for a tank-style robot with 4 drive motors.
+This class is responsible for doing all the driving for a 4WD robot with a spinner motor attachment.
 The **main** function can be placed inside another loop, but **isn't a loop itself**.
 This is due to the RobotController's tendency to crash in most loops.

 <br>